-3.3 Initial stochastic growth of an epidemic
+2.3 Initial stochastic growth of an epidemic

-The initial growth rate of an epidemic that does not get extinct is initially steeper than its final asymptotic growth rate (Mercer et al., 2011; Rebuli et al., 2018) (compare the initial slope of the mean of stochastic simulations with the asymptotic growth for large times; gray dots vs. blue solid line in Fig. 2).
+The initial growth rate of an epidemic that does not become extinct is initially steeper than its final asymptotic growth rate [10, 11] (compare the initial slope of the mean of stochastic simulations with the asymptotic growth for large times; gray dots vs. blue solid line in Fig. 1).
 This is due to the inherent stochasticity of the transmission process, which strongly affects the dynamics when there are only a small number of infected individuals.
 Clusters that escape extinctions are typically those that by chance benefited from a larger initial growth than the long-term expectation.
-This also means that deterministic models tend to underestimate epidemic sizes early on, or, if parameters are inferred from data, overestimate epidemic parameters such as the true basic reproduction number R_0 , as for example observed in Kochańczyk et al. (2020).
+This also means that deterministic models tend to underestimate epidemic sizes early on, or, if parameters are inferred from data, overestimate epidemic parameters such as the true basic reproduction number $R_0$ , as for example observed in [17].

 To account for this initial stochastic phase, one can alter the individual-based dynamics by conditioning the stochastic process on the survival of the epidemic.
-A similar procedure has been employed in Rebuli et al. (2018).
-This conditioning results in an adjustment of the transmission rate τ , which we denote by $\tilde{\tau}$.
-Formally, this adjustment is only justified for the stochastic process by Doob's h-transform (Doob, 1957; Chetrite and Touchette, 2015) (more details are given in Appendix D).
+A similar procedure has been employed in [11].
+This conditioning results in an adjustment of the transmission rate $\tau$ , which we denote by $\tilde{\tau}$ .
+Formally, this adjustment is only justified for the stochastic process by Doob's h-transform [18] (details in SI, Section S5).
 In the large population size limit, we then approximate the adjusted transmission rate by the continuous analog of the adjusted transmission rate of the stochastic process.
 This approximation, while mathematically not fully justified, is a natural analogy of the conditioning of the asymptotic epidemic size in Eq.
-(10).
-The mean epidemic size of the adjusted process is then computed by where $\tilde{i}(s)ds$ is the incidence in the time interval [s, s+ds) under the adjusted process.
-The rate of new infections $\tilde{i}(t)$ in the conditioned process now depends non-linearly on the history of the epidemic and
+(7).
+The mean epidemic size of the adjusted process is then computed by where $\tilde{i}(s)ds$ is the incidence in the time interval [s,s+ds) under the adjusted process.
+The rate of new infections $\tilde{i}(t)$ in the conditioned process now depends non-linearly on the history of the epidemic and therefore does not satisfy a renewal equation as in Eq.
+(2), but a delay differential equation:

-$$\widetilde{I}(t) = 1 + \int_0^t \widetilde{i}(s)ds, \tag{11}$$
+$$\widetilde{I}(t) = 1 + \int_0^t \widetilde{i}(s)ds,\tag{8}$$